MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorTensorShapeDescription_HasOutputShapeDescription.md

 # IMLOperatorTensorShapeDescription.HasOutputShapeDescription method

-Returns true if output shapes may be queried using **GetOutputTensorDimensionCount** and **GetOutputTensorShape**.
+Returns true if output shapes may be queried using [IMLOperatorTensorShapeDescription::GetOutputTensorDimensionCount](IMLOperatorTensorShapeDescription_GetOutputTensorDimensionCount.md) and [IMLOperatorTensorShapeDescription::GetOutputTensorShape](IMLOperatorTensorShapeDescription_GetOutputTensorShape.md).
 This is true if the kernel was registered with a shape inferrer.

 ```cpp
 bool HasOutputShapeDescription()